voxmedia/revenue-hiring/2-resource-contention/README.md

 ## The Problem

-* We want to be able to have as many workers as possible (in our reality, they're `resque` workers, but that's an implementation detail), while still conforming to our API connection limit?
+* We want to be able to have as many workers as possible (in our reality, they're `resque` workers, but that's an implementation detail), while still conforming to our API connection limit.

 * The worker processes themselves should be treated as "unreliable"; they might hang and they might be suddenly (not-cleanly) terminated, etc.